bluwy/svelte-preprocess-import-assets/README.md

 - **Default:** See `DEFAULT_SOURCES` in [src/constants.ts](./src/constants.ts)

   These are the sources to look for when scanning for imports.
 You can provide an entirely different list of sources, or declare a function to access the default sources and augment it.
 The supported tags and attributes are based on [html-loader](https://github.com/webpack-contrib/html-loader#sources) (except `icon-uri`).
+Component name as `tag` is also supported.

   ```js
   {